 For example, if you invest that same $19,500 that we spoke about earlier and invest in into your TSP 20 years from now (we’re pretending that from 2020 you can retire in 35 years) it will only have 15 years to sit in the stock market.
 After 15 years, that one-time investment of $19,500 will be worth $53,801.12.

 Compare that $53,801.12 to the previously mentioned $208,193.34 that your one time investment could be worth if you invest $19,500 into your TSP this year.

 How Much Are You Putting Away For 2020?

 Now is a great time to check your retirement investment totals as well as your disposable income.
 Could you increase your investments slightly to get you closer to ‘maxing out’ your yearly contribution?
-Tip: You have until the tax filing deadline, April 15, 2020, to contribute to your TSP for 2019 (whose limit is $19,000.)
-You have until the tax filing deadline, April 15, 2021, to contribute to your TSP for 2020.
+Tip: You have until the tax filing deadline, April 15, 2021, to contribute to your TSP for 2020.